 She first practiced law in San Francisco for 8 years and during this time she appeared in numerous state and federal court case proceedings including a high-profile drug smuggling case in the US Federal Court.

 Her passion is historic buildings and architectural history.
 In 1992 she came to England to study for a Masters in Conservation Studies at the University of York, England.
 After graduation in 1993 she was awarded fellowship funding from ICOMOS (International Council of Monuments) to write a guidance note for English Heritage on disabled access to historic buildings.
 Following this publication she then worked as a planning consultant to national organisations including English Heritage and Historic Scotland, several large universities and over 75 public entities including the Royal Academy of Arts.

 In 2007 she returned to fulltime academic study at the University of East Anglia in the School of Environmental Science.
 She was awarded a distinction at graduation.
 Her dissertation looked at the Environment Agency's application of EU laws (the Strategic Environmental Assessment Directive) to coastal flood risk assessment and management.

-Carolyn is a trainee solicitor with the firm and will be qualifying in Summer 2013.
+Carolyn is a solicitor with the firm, having qualified in September 2013 after completing her training contract with us.
 She joined the firm in August 2010 as a paralegal while studying for the Legal Practice Course at Anglia Ruskin University, where she was awarded a distinction and the Cambridge & West Suffolk Resolution prize for the student with the best mark in the Family Law elective.
 In 2009 Carolyn decided to convert to the legal field and studied the GDL in Newcastle after having worked for two years following the completion of her BA (Hons) in Sociology at the University of York.